-Ansible Tower 3.3 introduces support for container-based clusters running on OpenShift.
+Ansible Tower supports container-based clusters running on OpenShift.
 This section provides a high-level overview of OpenShift and Tower Pod configuration, notably the following:

 The Tower OpenShift documentation assumes an understanding of how to use OpenShift at an administrative level and should include some experience maintaining container based infrastructure.
 The differences are:

 Standalone Tower and OpenShift Tower use different installers.
 For the OpenShift installer, go to http://releases.ansible.com/ansible-tower/setup_openshift.

 Tower links to OpenShift itself in order to facilitate scaling up and down without requiring you to manually execute the playbook (to bring up new nodes) or run management commands in the shell (to take nodes offline purposefully).
 You can configure the Tower Deployment once the system is up to add more or remove extra Tower Pods.